 Golden Retrievers have a thick, water-resistant double coat.
 The top layer is medium to long and varies in texture and appearance.
 The golden’s coat can range from silky to fluffy and can be straight or wavy.
 In contrast, the undercoat is soft and dense.
 This combination presents certain challenges because, along with the fur feathers on the back of their legs, chest, and tails, it is prone to matting knots and tangles.

 So what’s the best dog brush for Golden Retriever?
 Read on to find out more.

 Why do you need to brush your dog?

-Not only does regular brushing reduce the amount of fur floating around in your home, but it also helps to keep the coat and skin of your dog healthy.
+Not only does regular brushing reduce the amount of hair, dirt, and dander in your home, but it also helps to keep the skin and coat of your golden retriever healthy.

-Regularly brushing your dog also gives you the opportunity to check your dog’s skin, ears, and paws for any potential issues.
-The earlier in life you can get your dog comfortable with being brushed the better.
+Regularly brushing your golden retriever also allows you to check your dog’s skin, ears, and paws for any potential issues.
+The earlier in life you can get your dog comfortable with being brushed, the better.